A collective mourning — and celebration — of cultural loss and rebirth

 Bragin grew up in an affluent racially segregated suburb of Los Angeles.
 A queer mixed-race woman born to a Jewish father and a mother who immigrated from the Philippines, she often questioned where “home” was.

 “I have a migratory spirit,” she said.
-“I love to travel and to be in spaces where I’m not hearing English as the primary language.
+“I love to travel and I find myself in spaces where English is not the primary language spoken..
 I would actually say that what I carry with me is my home.
 Wherever I am, I learn how to make home with those who I am connecting with in that space.
 But home is also, in some ways, something I leave behind.”

 As a dancer, Bragin added, movement is also her practice and the foundation for her art.
 It is its own kind of migration.